top of page

 ACCESSIBILITY

-Stakeholders also asked us to assess accessibility options for rideshare.
-Both Uber and Lyft offer wheelchair-accessible rides, support for mobility devices, and clear policies allowing service animals.
-Uber is rolling out features to reduce discrimination against visually impaired riders, while Lyft supports screen readers and offers assisted ride services.
+Stakeholders also requested an assessment of accessibility options for ride share services.
+The completed assessment demonstrated that currently offer wheelchair-accessible ride options, accommodate mobility devices, and maintain clear policies permitting service animals.
+Uber is introducing additional features aimed at reducing discrimination against riders with visual impairments, while Lyft supports screen readers and offers assisted ride services.

 BACKGROUND INFORMATION